-Engines in this series are equipped with Keihin fi xed main jet carburetors.
-CH18-740 engines use a one-barrel carburetor.
-Most applications use a fuel shut-off solenoid installed in place of fuel bowl retaining screw, and also contain an accelerator pump.
+CV17-740 engines in this series are equipped with either a Nikki or Keihin one-barrel, fi xed main jet carburetor.
+Some applications use a fuel shut-off solenoid installed in place of fuel bowl retaining screw, and also an accelerator pump.
 All carburetors feature a self-relieving choke.
-CH750 engines use a Keihin two-barrel carburetor on a matching intake manifold.